RhysEJF/radical-alignment/concepts/reality-anchoring.md

 And here's where manufactured conflicts enter the picture.

-When a team isn't anchored to reality—when they haven't agreed on which domain they're operating in—every conversation becomes vulnerable to domain confusion.
+When a team isn't anchored to reality, when they haven't agreed on which domain they're operating in, every conversation becomes vulnerable to domain confusion.
 And domain confusion is the perfect fog for crony beliefs to hide in.

 ## How Domain Confusion Creates Conflict

 Imagine your team is facing a strategic decision.
 Let's say: "How should we approach this new market?"

 Person A, coming from a Complicated domain assumption, wants to hire consultants, do deep analysis, create a comprehensive plan.
-This makes perfect sense if the market is Complicated—if there are knowable patterns that experts can discover and exploit.
+This makes perfect sense if the market is Complicated, if there are knowable patterns that experts can discover and exploit.

 Person B, coming from a Complex domain assumption, wants to run small experiments, stay nimble, iterate based on feedback.
-This makes perfect sense if the market is Complex—if patterns will only emerge through interaction.
+This makes perfect sense if the market is Complex, if patterns will only emerge through interaction.

 They're both right.
 For different kinds of problems.